fong5855/Smart-Human-Body-Tracking/readme.md

         - [Client](#client)

 ## Introduction
-3D remote interaction as following show.
+This repo is for ARC contest.
+The demo is 3D remote interaction as following show.
 ![flow](imgs/flow.PNG)
 ## Result
 <p align="center">